publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2D/schI/m__us_usc_t15_s80a–26.md

     (b) __Bank or affiliated person of bank as trustee or custodian__

-        The Commission may, after consultation with and taking into consideration the views of the Federal banking agencies (as defined in [section 1813 of title 12][/us/usc/t12/s1813]), adopt rules and regulations, and issue orders, consistent with the protection of investors, prescribing the conditions under which a bank, or an affiliated person of a bank, either of which is an affiliated person of a principal underwriter for, or depositor of, a registered unit investment trust, may serve as trustee or custodian under subsection (a)(1) of this section.
+        The Commission may, after consultation with and taking into consideration the views of the Federal banking agencies (as defined in [section 1813 of title 12][/us/usc/t12/s1813]), adopt rules and regulations, and issue orders, consistent with the protection of investors, prescribing the conditions under which a bank, or an affiliated person of a bank, either of which is an affiliated person of a principal underwriter for, or depositor of, a registered unit investment trust, may serve as trustee or custodian under subsection (a)(1).

     (c) __Substitution of securities__